RishBar/zenquote/README.md

 # zenquote
-An api that uses goodreads quotes sections to look for quotes about mindfulness
+An app that uses nokogiri to parse goodreads mindfulness quotes to generate random quotes.